ErikKassubek/ADVOCATE/README.md

 > [!WARNING]
 > This program currently only runs / is tested under Linux

+> [!IMPORTANT]
+> The program to analyze must use go 1.22
+> Make sure, that the program does not choose another version/toolchain.
+The output `/home/.../go/pkg/mod/golang.org/toolchain@v0.0.1-go1.23.0.linux-amd64/src/advocate` or `package advocate is not in std ` or similar indicates a problem with the used version.
+> AdvocateGo currently does not work for programs requiring go 1.23

 ## What is AdvocateGo
 AdvocateGo is an analysis tool for Go programs.
 It detects concurrency bugs and gives  diagnostic insight.